 All pupils follow a pastoral curriculum, in the form of a Personal Development programme, comprised of Citizenship, Personal, Social & Health Education and Employability.
 The PSHE programme includes Drugs Education, Health Education and Relationships & Sexuality Education.

 Our online safety policy protects our pupils when they are in school but we also instruct them about intenet safety at all times and encourage parents to likewise.
-This video from the Child Exploitation and Online Safety Centre highlights some of the issues concerned.

 External Agency Support